Last Updated on April 11, 2023 by Prepbytes

 Frequently Asked Questions(FAQs)

-Q2.
-What are the advantages of using digital signatures?
+Q4.
+What are some of the advantages of using the 8051 microcontroller architecture?

 Ans: Some of the key advantages of the 8051 architecture include low cost, ease of programming, and high reliability.